bentomhall/nih-system/spells/SpellsQ-Z.md

 You ward a creature within range against attack.
 Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Wisdom saving throw.
 On a failed save, the creature must choose a new target or lose the attack or spell.
 This spell doesn’t protect the warded creature from area effects, such as the explosion of a fireball.

-If the warded creature makes an attack or casts a spell that affects an enemy creature, this spell ends.
+If the warded creature makes an attack, deals damage, or casts a spell that affects an enemy creature, this spell ends.

 ##### Scorching Ray